Otago Peninsula: Pre-European settlement

 New Zealand was first settled by humans around 1300 AD, and in the South Island, people concentrated on the east coast.
 In the Archaic (moa-hunting) period, the Otago Peninsula was a relatively densely occupied area at the centre of the country's most populous region.

 A map of recorded Māori archaeological sites for the Otago Conservancy shows many more on the Otago Peninsula than elsewhere in the region.
 Another showing only those of the Archaic period shows sites clustered on the peninsula and along the coast across the harbour to the west and north.
 This was one of three clusters on the South Island's south east coast: one from about Oamaru south to Pleasant River; another from Waikouaiti south, including the Otago Peninsula and tailing off near the Kaikorai estuary; another extending south from the Matau river mouth.
 The clusters contain a few larger sites.
-On the Otago Peninsula, that at Little Papanui is of middle size while Harwood Township has one of the largest.
+On the Otago Peninsula, the cluster at Little Papanui is of middle size while Harwood Township has one of the largest.
 These and numerous other smaller sites are clearly visible, though often not recognised by visitors for what they are.

 Their occupants were Polynesians ancestral to modern Māori, who lived by hunting large birds, notably the now-extinct flightless moa, but also seals and by fishing.

 Whale-ivory chevron pendants found at Little Papanui were made by the site's early occupants and are now in the Otago Museum, Dunedin.
 The site's lowest levels are estimated to have been occupied some time between 1150 and 1300 AD.
 Another peninsula site, at Papanui Inlet, is thought to have been occupied in the same period, as was the extensive one at Harwood Township.
 Little Papanui and Harwood are considered to have been permanent settlements, not temporary camps.
 A single radiocarbon date for Harwood suggests it was also occupied in 1450.
-Three magnificent pounamu adzes, said by H.D.
+Three pounamu adzes, said by H.D.
 Skinner to be the finest of their type, were found nearby and are dated to the same time.
-They represent a form already archaic when they were made.
-They are currently in the Otago Museum.
+They represent a form already archaic when they were made, and are currently in the Otago Museum.